Yilan County, Taiwan

-Yilan County, alternately spelled I-lan, is a county in northeastern Taiwan, Republic of China.
+Yilan, alternately spelled I-lan, is a county in northeastern Taiwan.
+Yilan is the northernmost county on the island of Taiwan, with a population of 450,031.
+Its seat is located in Yilan City.

+Before the Han Chinese Wu Sha led his company into large-scale reclamation in today’s Yilan in 1787, the area was mainly inhabited by the indigenous Kavalan people.
+During the Japanese rule, much of the present day Yilan County was part of Japan within its Taihoku Prefecture.
+When the Republic of China took over Taiwan in 1945, it became part of Taipei County until 10 October 1950 when 12 southeastern townships of Taipei County split off to form the present day Yilan County.

 Name

 The name Yilan derives from the indigenous Kavalan people.
 Other former names in reference to this area in the Yilan Plain include Kabalan, Kavalan, Kavaland, kap-a-lan, Yiland and Gilan.
 Before 2009, the county's official name was transliterated as Ilan.

 History

 Early history

 Since early ages, many people have traveled from far places to Yilan.
 Indigenous tribes that have settled in Yilan are Kavalan people and Atayal people.

 The Kavalan people came by the sea and lived by the river at Yilan Plain since around 1,000 years ago.
 They mostly speak the Austronesian languages.
-Their settlements consisted of small villages along rivers with around 40-50 communities scattered around the area with a total population of approximately 10,000 people.
+Their settlements consisted of small villages along rivers with around 40–50 communities scattered around the area with a total population of approximately 10,000 people.
 The Atayal people came by crossing the Xiyuan Pass and settled in the mountain areas.

 The Atayal people arrived in Yilan around 250 years ago and settled along the upper Dazhuoshui River.
 Later, the tribes crossed the Siyuan Pass to reach the valley upstream of the Zhuoshui River.
 These people are the current residents of Datong Township.
 Other parts of the Atayal people headed east to enter and settle along the Nan'ao North River and Heping North River.
 These groups are now settled in Nan-ao Township.

 Around 200 years ago, at the end of the 18th century, the Han Chinese traversed the mountain range and settled in Yilan.
 Large populations began taming the wilderness, cultivating the fields and building irrigation channels.
 They used various means to seize lands from the Kavalans.
 Some Kavalans left their homes while some others migrated southwards to Hualien and Taitung coastlines and established settlements.